best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Column headings
 Every table in your spreadsheet must have a correctly tagged header row, as described in the 'Mark up tables in spreadsheets' section.
 This is key to passing accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

 Bear in mind that Excel can only tag one row as the header row.
-It is not necessarily a fail if you have subheading rows but as they can't be tagged as headers it may make the table confusing - so whenever possible, it is best avoided.
+It is not necessarily a fail of the accessibility guidelines if you have subheading rows but as they can't be tagged as headers it may make the table confusing - so whenever possible, it is best avoided.

+Sticking to one header row is also good for machine readability as some programming languages cannot interpret subheading rows.

 You can put information about units or notes in the column heading cell (more information on how to do this in the 'Units' section).